popeindustries/dvlp/README.md

 Your `path/to/mock/files` could be one of the following:

 - path to directory of files: `path/to/mock/directory`
-- path to file: `path/to/mock.json`
+- path to a single file: `path/to/mock.json`

 (_Note that the following require wrapping in `""`_)